 If sitting for prolonged periods (>2 hours), take a break to walk for 5 minutes, and stretch arms, legs, and neck.

 A healthy diet and physical activity also help manage weight effectively (obesity is one of the factors known to increase cancer risk).
 Adequate rest with 7-8 hours of undisturbed night sleep daily is also important.

 - Monitoring Radiation and Pollution exposure

 Exposure to environmental cancer-causing agents (carcinogens) requires attention.
 Start with simple practical measures:

-- Mobile phones – do not carry in your pockets or close to the body (keep in a bag).
+- Mobile phones – do not carry them in your pockets or close to the body (keep them in a bag).
 Do not speak on it while charging, and in case of long calls (>10 minutes) use hands-free stands, speaker mode or earphones).
 Do not keep them close to you while sleeping.

 - During prolonged direct sun exposure, use a broad-spectrum sunscreen of at least SPF 30 and PA++).

-- If working in a factory with exposure to chemicals which may be carcinogenic, adequate protective gear, garments, and post-work-washing with monitoring is essential
+- If working in a factory with exposure to chemicals that may be carcinogenic, adequate protective gear, garments, and post-work-washing with monitoring are essential.

 - Protect yourself with masks, if working or driving in open vehicles (autos, bikes, etc) on a routine/daily basis.